layer5io/istio-service-mesh-workshop/lab-16/README.md

 #### Switching it on

-There are some files missing from the Istio release that we require to do this exercise.
+There are some files missing from the Istio release that we require to do this lab.
 You can obtain them by running the `pull-files.sh` script in this directory.
 It takes one argument, which should be the _root_ directory of your unpacked Istio release.

 ```
-$ cd ~/istio-workshop/exercise-16/
+$ cd ~/istio-workshop/lab-16/
 $ ./pull-files.sh ~/istio
 Copying rbac samples to /home/ben/src/work/grcl/istio-0.5.0/samples/bookinfo/kube, continue?
 [Y/n]
 Copying...